Responses to the drafting of the 2020 Hong Kong national security law: Extending Hong Kong British national rights

 Further to Raab's proposal the day before, Johnson's 3 June announcement would cover the approximately 3 million Hong Kong residents born before 1997.
 He was less ambivalent on whether only people who had applied for a BNO passport before the handover in 1997 would be eligible, writing in The Times:

 The extent of the scheme was clarified on 12 June 2020 by Home Secretary Priti Patel in correspondence with Johnson.
 All people eligible for BNO status, as well as their dependents, will be allowed to enter the UK under the scheme.
 Patel expressed that 'dependents' would include partners and any children under 18 – this is criticised for leaving a gap of young adults born after 1997 who will not be able to access the scheme.
 She did add that Hong Kong residents could start to come to the UK without restrictions while the scheme is still being set up, if the national security law is passed.
 On 1 July, Johnson announced the full plans, extending the visa-free period.
 He said that all BNO passport holders and their dependents would be granted right to remain in the UK for five years, including being free to work and study.
 After five years they can, under normal British nationality law, apply for settled status and then, a year later, for citizenship.
 Raab said that an application process designed to be simple and streamlined would be created, and that there would be no quota on how many Hong Kong residents can come to the UK under the scheme.

 European Union

 On June 15, European Union parliament called for a "joint motion for a resolution" to defend Hong Kong's autonomy and freedom.
 They voted on June 19 with 565 voted 'for' and 34 'against' bringing China to the International Criminal Court in The Hague.
-Then on June 22, EU held a EU-China Summit, in which EU warned China that EU is gravely concerned over the law and that the imposition of the national security law will be considered a breach of Beijing's international commitment.
+Then on June 22, EU held an EU-China Summit, in which EU warned China that EU is gravely concerned over the law and that the imposition of the national security law will be considered a breach of Beijing's international commitment.
 On June 30, the day before the enactment of the law, EU, along with USA, Canada, UK, Australia, New Zealand, and members of the ASEAN countries, launched the "International Lifeboat Campaign" in which member countries begin modifying their visa requirement to allow for Hong Kong pro-democracy protesters fearing retaliation to leave Hong Kong.